-“The hope is to provide all students with the knowledge, skills, and resources to live healthy lives,” said Vrbanac.
+“The hope is to provide all students with the knowledge, skills and resources to live healthy lives,” Vrbanac said.

 Zoe Aho, sophomore at East Lansing High School, has talked often to her friends about the frustration surrounding the fact that health classes don’t always address LGBT issues.

-“It’s difficult to know we’ll always have to rely on other sources,” said Aho.
+“It’s difficult to know we’ll always have to rely on other sources,” Aho said.
 “But, this change is something that I love about East Lansing High School.”

 Aho said it’s just another step to creating a more diverse and accepting atmosphere for students, as well as the community.